 Tonio’s weakness becomes clear to him in a harsh and cruel manner at Frau Consul Hustede's house.
-Because of his closeness to Inge he became bewildered during the dance and the crowd burst into laughter.
-Her simplicity that affected him like a spell made him go further and further away from her and caused him to stumble in the dance of life as well.
-But the same Inge was also his drive to succeed in another kind of dance; the frozen and cold dance of art.
-Through the creative work, Tonio strives to wipe off the look of scorn on the face of his beloved and to draw her to him when he becomes famous: "The day was coming when he’d be famous, when everything he wrote would be published, and then they’d see whether it wouldn’t make an impression on Inge Holm" (Tonio Kröger, 178).
-Actually, Tonio arrives to the conclusion that his destiny in life was only through creative work just when it becomes evident that he cannot resolve the contradictions within himself; a deep sadness that longs for joys of life, complexity that strives for simplicity, incompatibility for ordinary life and the love and envy for such compatibility.
-This split is shown in his unrealized love for Hans and later for Inge.
-This love is doomed to be no more than the symbol for the eternal longing for integration.
-Just as personal suffering becomes the motivating force for creative work, so the creative work itself.
-It becomes the symbol of the faithfulness of the artist to his love of the ordinary and the simple as a kind of impersonal compensation for the lack of realizing this love in real life.
-In other words, from the moment that Tonio Kröger stops being faithful to the love of his life, and “was no longer so absolutely ready to die for cheerful Inge” (Tonio Kröger, 179), he knew that there was no chance to bridge the gap except through the new object of his desire.
-This world of creativity functions as a substitute homeland for which he was even willing to die and to leave his real homeland.
+Because of his closeness to Inge he grows bewildered during the dance and the crowd bursts into laughter.
+Her simplicity, which affects him like a spell, drives him further and further away from her and causes him to stumble in the dance of life as well.
+But the same Inge is also his drive to succeed in another kind of dance; the frozen and cold dance of art.
+Through the creative work, Tonio strives to wipe the look of scorn from the face of his beloved and to draw her to him when he becomes famous: "The day was coming when he’d be famous, when everything he wrote would be published, and then they’d see whether it wouldn’t make an impression on Inge Holm" (Tonio Kröger, 178).
+Tonio arrives to the conclusion that his destiny in life is only through creative work just when it becomes evident that he cannot resolve the contradictions within himself; a deep sadness that longs for joys of life, complexity that strives for simplicity, an incompatibility for ordinary life and the love and envy for such compatibility.
+This split is shown in his unrealized love for Hans and later in his romantic love for Inge.
+This love is doomed to be no more than a symbol for his eternal longing for integration.
+Just as personal suffering becomes the motivating force for creative work, so the creative work itself becomes the symbol of the faithfulness of the artist to his love of the ordinary and the simple as a kind of impersonal compensation for the lack realization of this love in real life.
+In other words, from the moment that Tonio Kröger stops being faithful to the love of his life, and is "no longer so absolutely ready to die for cheerful Inge" (Tonio Kröger, 179), he knows that there is no chance of bridging the gap except through the new object of his desire.
+This world of creativity functions as a substitute homeland for which he is even willing to die and to leave his real homeland.

 The basic conflict in Tonio’s soul grows clearer.
-Its external expression is lacking of unity with the world, inadaptability to ordinary, decent life, and the abysmal gap between his internal world and the world outside.
-The internal expression of this conflict, on the other hand, is the fact that Tonio Kröger was not at peace with himself, and that he really had a split personality because he was completely subject to the yearning for the opposite world.
-This poet, whose verbal talents allow him to express “difficult thoughts” (Tonio Kröger, 168), falls in love with Inge Holm not the first time he meets her, but the first time he sees her in a very special way:
+Its external expression lacks unity with the world, and is unable to adapt to ordinary, decent life.
+There is an abysmal gap between his internal world and the world outside.
+The internal expression of this conflict can be seen in the fact that that Tonio is not at peace with himself, and that he has a split personality because he is completely subject to the yearning for the opposite world.
+This poet, whose verbal talents allow him to express "difficult thoughts" (Tonio Kröger, 168), falls in love with Inge Holm not the first time he meets her, but the first time he sees her in a very special way:

-"How did it happen?
+How did it happen?
 He had seen her a thousand times; then one evening he saw her in a certain light, saw her laughing and talking with a girlfriend, saw her tossing her head to the side with a certain exuberance; he saw her hand touching the back of her head in a certain way, her white gauze sleeve sliding back from her elbow – and her girlish hand was by no means particularly slender, by no means particularly fine.
-He heard her stress a word, an indifferent word, in a certain way, with a warm resonance in her voice - and a rapture took hold of his heart …" (Tonio Kröger, 173).
+He heard her stress a word, an indifferent word, in a certain way, with a warm resonance in her voice - and a rapture took hold of his heart … (Tonio Kröger, 173).